 Below is the matching video which details more information you will need for planning to visit Malta.
 Notice my hair is pulled back.
 I spent some serious time at a salon (not too mention money) before we left getting balayage.
 It was way too hot for me to blow dry my hair and leave it down.
 Not to mention the abuse it took from the sun, pool and sea over the five days.
 I would advise that you book your hair highlights and conditioning treatment when you return, girls!
 And, don’t judge my appearance too harshly in the video either! 😉 There is another weather tip that will surprise you in the video, so please watch it if yor’re serious about visiting Malta.

 To make sure you don’t miss any Sunny updates about visiting Malta, be sure to subscribe to the Sunny News.
 Upcoming videos and advice articles that will be linked to this article when they are ready include:

 - What to Pack When You Visit Malta

 On the blog you can also find my review of Air Malta and Grand Hotel Excelsior Malta.
-Please leave any questions you think I can answer about planning your Malta trip in the comments here or on YouTube.
+I haven’t created a video of the cruise and Blue Lagoon experience yet.
+If that’s something you would like to see, please let me know in the comments.
+Also, leave any questions you think I can answer about planning your Malta trip here or on YouTube.
 If you have been to Malta, it would be great if you can add your advice here too!